 As well as giving sacrificially, the church family also runs many fundraising events specifically for the building fund.

 If you have a fundraising idea, let us know.

 We have special one-off collections for specific causes.
 These may be offerings we arrange for organisations or missions we support, or it may be in response to national or international emergencies.

 During Old Testament times, before Christ, the people of God were required to tithe - to give 10% of their earnings to the Lord to demonstrate, amongst other things, their gratitude and thankfulness to God for providing for their every need.

-We are now living in New Testament times, after the life, death and resurrection of Jesus, and so this part of the Old Testament law no longer applies to us.
+We are now living in New Testament times, after the life, death and resurrection of Jesus, so this part of the Old Testament law no longer applies to us.
 Christians are under no obligation to tithe.
-Instead, what God invites us to do is to set aside a portion of our income (which could be more or less than 10%) as an offering that we freely and joyfully give to God because of what Christ has done for us.
+Instead, what God invites us to do is set aside a portion of our income (which could be more or less than 10%) as an offering that we freely and joyfully give to God because of what Christ has done for us.